Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 // TODO
 <h3 id="hierarchical-groups-to-cluster">"HierarchicalGroupsToClusterLayoutConstraint" class</h3>

+> **Note** \
-It can be useful not to group nodes that belong to the same [hierarchical group](#hierarchical-group-glossary) (within that group).
+> It can be useful not to group clusters of nodes that belong to the same [hierarchical group](#hierarchical-group-glossary) (or [visual group](#visual-group-glossary)).
+For example, to group just clusters belonging to "tema" visual group but not to "pracovisteVisualGroup" hierarchical group (shown on the Figure 3 above).

-A [visual layout constraint](#visual-layout-constraint-glossary) that determines [hierarchical groups](#hierarchical-group-glossary), in which we can run ["*grouping of clusters*"](#grouping-of-clusters-KCluster), is expressed as an instance of the *browser:HierarchyGroupToClusterLayoutConstraint* class.
-The [hierarchical (group) class](#hierarchical-class-glossary) is assigned using the *browser:clusteringSelector* property.
+A [visual layout constraint](#visual-layout-constraint-glossary) that determines [hierarchical groups](#hierarchical-group-glossary), in which we can group clusters, is expressed as an instance of the `browser:HierarchyGroupToClusterLayoutConstraint` class.
+The [hierarchical (group) class](#hierarchical-class-glossary) is assigned using the `browser:clusteringSelector` predicate.

 > **Warning**
-> Each hierarchical group class must be assigned to a separate instance of the *browser:HierarchyGroupToClusterLayoutConstraint* class.
+> Each hierarchical group class must be assigned to a separate instance of the `browser:HierarchyGroupToClusterLayoutConstraint` class.

 <h3 id="classes-to-cluster-together">"ClassesToClusterTogetherLayoutConstraint" class</h3>